gurnoornatt/personalWebsite/VERCEL_DEPLOYMENT.md

 2. Make sure you're properly logged into Vercel CLI with `vercel login`
 3. Try using the deployment script (`./deploy-vercel.sh`)
 4. If deploying via the Vercel dashboard, make sure to specify `apps/web` as the root directory

+If you hit the "Resource is limited" error (more than 100 deployments per day):
+1. Use the GitHub integration instead (Option 1)
+2. Wait until the next day to deploy via CLI again

 ## Vercel Features